-The family courts have broad jurisdiction to deal with the welfare of children under the provisions of the Guardianship of Minors Ordinance (Cap 13), the Separation and Maintenance Orders Ordinance (Cap 16), the Matrimonial Causes Ordinance (Cap 179) and the Matrimonial Property and Proceedings Ordinance (Cap 192).
+The family courts have broad jurisdiction to deal with the welfare of children under the provisions of the Guardianship of Minors Ordinance (Cap 13) (GMO), the Separation and Maintenance Orders Ordinance (Cap 16), the Matrimonial Causes Ordinance (Cap 179) and the Matrimonial Property and Proceedings Ordinance (Cap 192).
 Additionally, the High Court's has broad powers under its inherent jurisdiction including wardship.
+Such relief is not limited to married parents: unmarried fathers can seek custody and their rights through s.3(1)(d) of the GMO (see e.g. BGPB v KSW [2021] HKCFI 899; [2021] 2 HKLRD 458) and same-sex partners can seek guardianship and custody through wardship (see e.g. AA v BB [2021] HKCFI 1401).

 In parental disputes, generally the courts are concerned with making orders for custody, care and control, and access.
 These orders are distinct from questions of financial responsibility for children (i.e. 'maintenance').
 Access is the right to have contact with the child, it may be unsupervised or supervised (i.e. where there are concerns about the impact of contact on the child); undefined (sometimes 'reasonable' or 'generous') or defined (i.e. at times specified in the order); staying (a.k.a. overnight) or 'day-time'.
 Care and control is the right to make day-to-day decisions about the child; it should not be confused with "shared care" and the notion of the primary caregiver.
 Custody is the right to make all important decisions affecting the child and it is generally awarded to one parent ("sole custody") or shared between both parents ("joint custody"): see PD v KWW (Joint Custody, Care and Control) [2010] 4 HKLRD 191; [2010] HKCA 172.
-Non-parents may also be appointed as guardians, and receive other orders with respect to a child (e.g. custody, care & control, access): see e.g. LS v KG [2021] HKCFI 1401.
+Non-parents may also be appointed as guardians, and receive other orders with respect to a child (e.g. custody, care & control, access): see e.g. AA v BB [2021] HKCFI 1401.

 The paramount consideration for the court is always the welfare (or 'best interests') of the child, this is known as the Welfare Principle (see section 3 of Cap 13).
-In determining the best interests of the child, the court will generally have regard to the Welfare Checklist, i.e. the ascertainable wishes and feelings of the child concerned (considered in the light of the child's age and understanding); the physical, emotional and educational needs of the child; the likely effect on the child of any change in the child's circumstances; the child's age, sex, background and any characteristics of the child's which the court considers relevant; any harm the child has suffered or is at risk of suffering; how capable each of the parents, and any other person in relation to whom the court considers the question to be relevant, is of meeting the child's needs; the range of powers available to the court in the proceedings in question; and the general principle that any delay is likely to prejudice the welfare of the child: see H v N [2012] 5 HKLRD 498; [2012] HKCFI 1533.
+In determining the best interests of the child, the court will generally have regard to the Welfare Checklist, i.e. the ascertainable wishes and feelings of the child concerned (considered in the light of the child's age and understanding); the physical, emotional and educational needs of the child; the likely effect on the child of any change in the child's circumstances; the child's age, sex, background and any characteristics of the child's which the court considers relevant; any harm the child has suffered or is at risk of suffering; how capable each of the parents, and any other person in relation to whom the court considers the question to be relevant, is of meeting the child's needs; the range of powers available to the court in the proceedings in question; and the general principle that any delay is likely to prejudice the welfare of the child: see $\underline{H \vee N}$ [2012] 5 HKLRD 498; [2012] HKCFI 1533.